mosaicnetworks/babble/README.md

 ### Go
 Babble is written in [Golang](https://golang.org/).
-Hence, the first step is to install **Go version 1.9 or above**which is both the programming language  and a CLI tool for managing Go code.
-Go isvery opinionated and will require you to [define a workspace](https://golang.org/doc/code.html#Workspaces) where all your go code will reside.
+Hence, the first step is to install **Go version 1.9 or above** which is both the programming language  and a CLI tool for managing Go code.
+Go is very opinionated and will require you to [define a workspace](https://golang.org/doc/code.html#Workspaces) where all your go code will reside.